made-ml-in-prod-2021/ningeen/ml_project/README.md

     │   ├── train_pipeline.py       <- code to train model and save artifacts
     │   │
     │   ├── predict_pipeline.py     <- code to predict from artifacts
+    │
+    ├── requirements.txt            <- The requirements file for reproducing the analysis environment, e.g.
+    │                                   generated with `pip freeze > requirements.txt`
+    │
+    ├── README.md                   <- The top-level README for developers using this project.

 --------